Estimates for the Weyl coefficient of a two-dimensional canonical system: Asymptotic behaviour of the spectral measure

 \section{Asymptotic behaviour of the spectral measure}

 Having available the estimates of the Weyl coefficient $q_H$ from \thref{Y98}, we employ Abelian--Tauberian-type theorems to translate knowledge about the growth of $\Im q_H(ir)$ for $r\to\infty$ to knowledge about the growth of the distribution function of the spectral measure $\mu_H$ towards infinity.
 This enables us to give conditions for weighted integrability and boundedness of tails of $\mu_H$ relative to suitable comparison functions.
 Thereby we use functions of regular variation (see Appendix~\ref{Y50}) to compare with.
+This class of regularly varying functions provides a much finer scale than just the class of power functions; see, e.g.\ Examples~\ref{Y205} and \ref{Y206}.

+In this section we assume that neither $h_1$ nor $h_2$ vanishes in a neighbourhood of the left endpoint $a$, i.e.\ we assume that $\mr a=a$, where $\mr a$ is defined in \eqref{Y196}.
+The reason is the following.
+If $h_1=0$ in a neighbourhood of $a$, then the measure $\mu_H$ is finite and therefore the growth of the distribution function of $\mu_H$ trivial.
+If $h_2=0$ in a neighbourhood of $a$, then the linear term $\beta_Hz$ in \eqref{Y156} dominates the integral when $z\to\infty$ non-tangentially.
+Hence the growth of $\Im q_H(ir)$ does not determine the growth of the distribution function of the spectral measure $\mu_H$.
+These two special cases are considered in more detail in \S\ref{Y127}.

 Throughout this section we use the following notation.

 \begin{definition}\thlab{Y141} If $\mu$ is a positive Borel measure on the real line, then we denote by $\tilde\mu$ the push-forward measure of $\mu$ under the map $t\mapsto|t|$, and by $\dblarrow\mu$ the distribution function of $\tilde\mu$.
 Explicitly, this means